 As an Apprentice training with Runshaw College, you will be expected to demonstrate motivation, enthusiasm and dedication throughout your apprenticeship, both in the work place and at the College.
 To help you do this, Runshaw will provide you with a high level of continual support to ensure you become fully competent in your field and are employer-ready when you complete this coveted apprenticeship programme.
 You will also have the same access to all College facilities as our full and part time students, which includes the College library.
 As an apprentice, you will be encouraged to develop the ability to work both individually or as part of a team and achieve the required qualifications in maths and English should you need to improve your current grade.

-You will work towards the Hairdressing Professional Standard at Level 2 consisting of:
+This particular course will see you work towards a Hair Professional Apprenticeship Standard consisting of:

 Employers must be prepared to work with their Apprentice to develop their knowledge and skills by providing a wide range of learning and training opportunities.
 They must also be prepared to allow them to attend College sessions at the agreed times.
 Employers are also expected to encourage Apprentices to research their chosen vocation and to support any work experience that will benefit the Apprentice.

 You can progress to study an Advanced Apprenticeship in hairdressing or barbering or begin a career in hairdressing/barbering.

 Runshaw College believes that attendance and punctuality are key factors in the timely success of an Apprenticeship.
 Apprentices are accepted on the basis that they will have a high level of attendance at College and in the workplace.
 Persistent or regular absenteeism is a disciplinary offence and may lead to dismissal from the programme.